funkylarma/adamchamberlin.info/src/posts/2008/01/where-is-the-price-drop-apple.md

 ---
-title: "Where is the price drop Apple?"
+title: 'Where is the price drop Apple?'
-date: "2008-01-30"
+date: '2008-01-30'
+cover: images/2007/appletv.jpg
 categories:
-  - "writing"
+  - 'writing'
 tags:
- - "Apple"
+  - 'Apple'
-slug: "where-is-the-price-drop-apple"
+slug: 'where-is-the-price-drop-apple'
 ---

 Let’s be honest, since its launch back in March 2007, it has not exactly been as big as can be expected.